sandracopakova/airbnb-experiences-clone/README.md

-# AirBnB Experiences clone
+# Course Experiences

-This is AirBnB Experiences clone.
+This is my courses log.

 ## Install dependencies
 ```bash